takezoe/runtime-scaladoc-reader/README.md

 ## Setup

-This compiler plugins hasn't released yet, so you need to publish this plugin to your local repository by yourself.
+This compiler plugins hasn't been released yet, so you need to publish this plugin to your local repository by yourself.

 ```
 $ git clone https://github.com/takezoe/read-scaladoc-plugin.git